 Rosemont Science Students Win Again

-Rosemont Students took first prize, two years in a row at the 20th Annual Undergraduate Research Symposium for Biological and Chemical Sciences.
+Rosemont Students took first prize, two years in a row at the 19th and 20th Annual Undergraduate Research Symposium for Biological and Chemical Sciences.

 On October 14th, James Hughes ‘17 and Nathan Navarro’18 presented the results of their research project on yeast genetics under the direction of Aikaterini Skokotas, Ph.D. , Associate Professor of Biology and Biology Department Chair, at the 20th Annual Undergraduate Research Symposium for Biological and Chemical Sciences at UMBC.
 Rosemont is proud to announce that James and Nathan won first prize in the biological science section!
 Dr. Skokotas' research team won first prize last year as well!